matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ## Design

-The account abstraction protocol on zkSync is in spirit very similar to EIP4337, however there are still some changes for the sake of efficiency and better UX.
+The account abstraction protocol on zkSync is in spirit very similar to [EIP4337](https://eips.ethereum.org/EIPS/eip-4337), though our protocol is still different for the sake of efficiency and better UX.

 ### IAccount interface

 Each account is recommended to implement the [IAccountAbstraction](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IAccountAbstraction.sol) interface.
 It contains the following five methods:

 - `validateTransaction` is mandatory and will be used by the system to determine if the AA logic agrees to proceed with the transaction.
-In case the transaction is not accepted (e.g. the signature is wrong) the transaction fails.
-In case the call to this method returns `true`, the implemented account logic is considered to accept the transaction and will be charged with fee afterwards.
+In case the transaction is not accepted (e.g. the signature is wrong) the method should revert.
+In case the call to this method succeedes, the implemented account logic is considered to accept the transaction, and the system will proceed with the transaction flow.
 - `executeTransaction` is mandatory and will be called by the system after the fee is charged from the user.
 This function should perform the execution of the transaction.
 - `payForTransaction` is optional and will be called by the system if the transaction has no paymaster, i.e. the account is willing to pay for the transaction.
 This method should be used to pay for the fees by the account.
-Note, that if your account will never pay any fees and always rely on the [paymaster](#paymasters) feature, you don't have to implement this method.
-This method must send at least `tx.gasprice * tx.ergsLimit` to the operator.
+Note, that if your account will never pay any fees and will always rely on the [paymaster](#paymasters) feature, you don't have to implement this method.
+This method must send at least `tx.gasprice * tx.ergsLimit` ETH to the [bootloader](./system-contracts.md#bootloader) address.
 - `prePaymaster` is optional and will be called by the system if the transaction has a paymaster, i.e. there is someone else who will pay the transaction fees for the user.
 This method should be used to prepare for the interaction with the paymaster.
 One of the notable [examples](#approval-based-paymaster-flow) where it can be helpful is to approve the ERC-20 tokens for the paymaster.
 - `executeTransactionFromOutside`, technically, is not mandatory, but it is _highly encouraged_, since there needs to be some way, in case of priority mode (e.g. when the operator becomes malicious), to be able to start transactions from your account from ``outside'' (basically this is the fallback to the standard Ethereum approach, where an EOA starts transaction from your smart contract).

 ### IPaymaster interface

 Like the original EIP4337, our account abstraction protocol supports paymasters: accounts that can compensate for other accounts' execution.
-You can read more implementing paymasters [here](#paymasters).
+You can read more about them [here](#paymasters).

 Each paymaster is recommended to implement the following interface [IPaymaster](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IPaymaster.sol).
 It contains the following two methods:

 - `validateAndPayForPaymasterTransaction` is mandatory and will be used by the system to determine if the paymaster approves paying for this transaction.
 If the paymaster is willing to pay for the transaction, this method must send at least `tx.gasprice * tx.ergsLimit` to the operator.
+It should return the `context` that will be one of the call parameters to the `postOp` method.
 - `postOp` is optional and will be called after the transaction has been executed.
 Note, that unlike the original EIP4337, there *is no guarantee that this method will be called*.
 In particular, this method won't be called if the transaction has failed with out of gas error.

 ### Reserved fields of the `Transaction` struct with special meaning